Adelaide Cabaret Festival

 The Adelaide Cabaret Festival is an annual arts festival featuring cabaret held in the South Australian capital of Adelaide.
 It has been held in June each year since 2001, with the exception of 2020 owing to the COVID-19 pandemic in Australia, when an online event was presented on Facebook.

 History

 Adelaide Cabaret Festival emerged during a period of change and uncertainty.
 During the late 1990s, the number of big stage musicals was in decline across the country.
 Frank Ford approached then Arts Minister, Diana Laidlaw, who committed funding to establish the first cabaret festival at the Adelaide Festival Centre.

-The first festival took place in May 2001 and featured Australian jazz musician James Morrison, musical satirist Phil Scott, and Australian musical theatre star Caroline O’Connor (a late replacement for Nina Simone).
+The first festival took place in May 2001 and featured Australian jazz musician James Morrison, musical satirist Phil Scott, and Australian musical theatre star Caroline O'Connor (a late replacement for Nina Simone).
 The festival proved successful, both critically and commercially, and the state government committed to a further three years of funding.
-The inaugural festival director was Julia Holt.
+The second edition attracted 48,000 attendees.
+The inaugural festival director was Julia Holt, who remained in the position until 2008.

+In 2020, owing to the COVID-19 pandemic, the festival was delivered via Facebook, dubbed Bite-Sized & Home Delivered, from 5 to 20 June.

+In 2023, as part of the celebrations for the 50th anniversary of the Adelaide Festival Centre, the festival was curated by nine former artistic directors of the festival, dubbed "The Cabaret Collective", comprising Julia Holt, David Campbell, Lisa Campbell, Kate Ceberano, Eddie Perfect, Ali McGregor, Julia Zemiro, Alan Cumming and Tina Arena.